UVSasa/Splunk-Investigations/Volt_Typhoon_Investigation.md

 # Volt Typhoon Incident Investigation (Splunk)

+[Jump to Conclusion](#Conclusion) Click here to jump to the summary of the lab, what I learned etc.

 ## Overview

 This project simulates a Security Operations Center (SOC) investigation into activity associated with the Volt Typhoon threat actor.
 Using log sources collected over a two-week period, the objective was to identify the attack timeline, analyze attacker behavior, map activity to the MITRE ATT&CK framework, and determine the scope of compromise.